AnywhereFitness/Backend/README.md

 > https://anywhere-fitness-api.herokuapp.com

+**BREAKING CHANGE**

+* Verification token is now needed to register new user with _instructor_ role.
+The API for that is below

 | Method | Endpoint                         | Description                   | Auth Required | Is Instructor |
 | ------ | -------------------------------- | ----------------------------- | :-----------: | :-----------: |
 | GET    | /                                | Base endpoint                 |      [ ]      |      [ ]      |